 Another smart way to use the money is to stash it away in your RRSP.
 An RRSP is one of the most effective retirement savings tool available to most Canadians.
 Your money will grow tax-free, and you do not pay tax until you withdraw it.
 Another benefit is that RRSP contributions are tax-deductible which means they lower your annual table income for next year.

-WHAT YOU COULD DO.
 If you want to be practical with your refund but also spend a little, this is your category.

 Renovate to build equity

 Whether you want to add some new shrubs to liven up your backyard, or modernize your kitchen – renovating your home is a good use of unexpected money.
 If you choose the right projects it could increase the value of your home.
 Not all renovations are valued equally though, so be sure to check with a real estate professional and contractor for advice on putting your money in the right places.
 Additionally, your home is a place that makes you feel happy, and you can’t put a price on that.

 Most people are going to want to spend that refund, and we might just be okay with that.

 The pandemic has taken a toll on the mental health of many people.
 So, if you are in a stable financial position, and buying that new something-or-other with your refund is going to bring you some needed happiness, then go for it.
 Buy that new handbag, order that new golf club, or treat your family to an evening of takeout food and movie rentals.
 And if you happen to have some money left over afterwards, see our recommendations above.

 For help with any of these suggestions, or for a more in-depth conversation about wealth management and financial planning, please contact Tyler for a free consultation.

 Career Opportunity | Accounting Technician - Fort Macleod